Sindarin 

 In The Etymologies of the 1930s, however, Tolkien gave the root as ᴹ√DAT “fall down” (Ety/DAT), replacing a deleted root ᴹ√LANTA (Ety/TALÁT; EtyAC/LANTA).
 Tolkien coined a new Noldorin verb for “to fall”, as N. dant- with passive participle N. dannen “fallen”.
 The Noldorin verb form dant- was probably archaic or incomplete, and with the proper form most likely matching its later Sindarin form, S. danna- (PE17/62).

 The root √DAT “fall” appeared pretty regularly in later notes (VT47/29; VT48/24, 30).
-In some notes associated with words in The Lord of the Rings, Tolkien gave a new derivation of Q. lanta- and S. danna- from a root DAN-TA (PE17/62), but I suspect this was just the nasal-infixed form of √DAT, as with the identical form ᴹ√DANT from the 1930s (Ety/DAT).
+In some notes associated with words in The Lord of the Rings, Tolkien gave a new derivation of Q. lanta- and S. danna- from a root DAN-TA (PE17/62), but I suspect this was just the nasal-infixed form of √DAT, as with the similar form ᴹ√DANT from the 1930s (Ety/DAT).

 However, in notes from 1968, Tolkien gave √LAT as a variant of √DAT via ancient d/l interchange: